Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Sets the encoding aspect ratio.
-Changes in the aspect ratio take effect at the start of the next GOP.
+Sets the woke encoding aspect ratio.
+Changes in the woke aspect ratio take effect at the woke start of the woke next GOP.

 Param[0]
 ^^^^^^^^